Jeritens/functionlayer/README.md

 # functionlayer
-A function layer for the keyboard for colmak layout with Autohotkey.
+A keyboard function layer for colmak layout with Autohotkey.
 (Based on Pok3r function layer)
 The left windows key is used as the function key.
+Easy customizable

 ## Features:
 + arrow keys (u,n,e,i)